labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 The **Tailoring Clusters Similarities** table provide information about gene which may be involve in tailoring reaction.
 By clicking on the number, you can access to the Pubmed related article.

-The 6 first column help to know more about the predict tailoring cluster, the "label" column give MicroScope gene label. the next 3 column: TC protein id , TC gene name and Protein description give information about tailoring gene in this tailoring cluster and the last 3 column give match information between tailoring gene and MicroScope one.
+The 6 first columns help to know more about the predict tailoring clusters, the *label* column give MicroScope gene label.
+The next 3 columns: *TC protein id* , *TC gene name* and *Protein description* give informations about tailoring genes in this tailoring cluster and the last 3 columns give match informations between tailoring gene and MicroScope one.

 .. image:: img/antiSMASH3_Tailoringcluster.PNG